When to start introducing solid foods

-Gradually, in this time your baby will move toward eating three meals a day.
-It will be a mixture of soft finger foods, mashed and chopped foods.
+Your baby will gradually move towards eating three meals a day.
+It will be a mixture of soft finger foods, and mashed or chopped foods.

-Your baby’s diet should consist of a variety of the following types of food: fruit and vegetables; bread, rice, pasta, potatoes and other starchy foods; meat, fish, eggs, beans and other non dairy sources of protein and milk and dairy products.
+Your baby’s diet should consist of a variety of the following: fruit and vegetables; bread, rice, pasta, potatoes and other starchy foods; meat, fish, eggs, beans and other non-dairy sources of protein; and milk and dairy products.

-Your baby will now be eating three meals a day, chopped if required, plus breast milk or whole cows’ milk and healthier snacks like fruit, vegetable sticks, toast and rice cakes.
+Your baby will now be eating three meals a day, chopped if necessary, plus breast milk or whole cows' milk and healthier snacks like fruit, vegetable sticks, toast and rice cakes.

 You can give your baby:

 - three to four servings a day of starchy food such as potatoes, bread and rice

 - three to four servings a day of fruit and vegetables